carrot-ar/carrot/README.md

 <a href=""><img src="https://codecov.io/gh/carrot-ar/carrot/branch/master/graph/badge.svg" alt="code coverage"></a>
 </p>

-Carrot is an easy-to-use, real-time framework for building multiplayer applications in Augmented Reality.
-It works using WebSockets, Golang, client libraries written for iOS, and a unique location tracking system based on iBeacons that we aptly titled The Picnic Protocol.
+Carrot is an easy-to-use, real-time framework for building multi-user applications in Augmented Reality.
+It works using WebSockets, Golang, client libraries written for iOS, and a unique location tracking system based on iBeacons that we aptly named The Picnic Protocol.
 Using Carrot, AR apps can be created with sub-meter location tracking accuracy to provide rich and lifelike experiences.
 To see for yourself, check out Scribbles, a multiplayer drawing application made with Carrot.
 You can see the demo video [here](https://www.youtube.com/watch?v=6EVtb0pJPgk) and the code [here](https://github.com/carrot-ar/scribbles).

+## Table of Contents
+1. Features
+2. Todo
+3. Building an Application
+4. The Picnic Protocol
+5. Message Format
+6. Sending Messages to Carrot
+7. Receiving Messages from Carrot
+8. Session Management

 ## Building an application with Carrot